Just a Baby Boy

-"Just a Baby Boy" is a song by American rapper Snoop Dogg featuring guest vocals from American R&B singer and actor Tyrese and rapper Mr. Tan, taken from the soundtrack Baby Boy.
+"Just a Baby Boy" is a song by American rapper Snoop Dogg featuring guest vocals from American R&B singer Tyrese and fellow American rapper Mr. Tan, taken from the soundtrack Baby Boy.
 The song was written by Snoop Dogg, Tyrese and Kevin "DJ Battlecat" Gilliam, who also handled production.
 The song was also included in the second Tyrese studio album, 2000 Watts.

 Music video

-The video has the appearance of Snoop Dogg, Tyrese and Mr. Tan.
-The video uses scenes from the film Baby Boy.
+The video features Snoop Dogg, Tyrese and Mr. Tan, along with actresses from the film Baby Boy.